LingHsiLiu/CS-410/README.md

 1. **Creating the services :**
     - Create a key pair (you can go to EC2 service and then on the left hand panel should be a link to create a key pair).
-    - In the AWS management console, [launch the cloudformation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new).Go to "Choose a Template" and select "Upload a template to S3 option" and upload the deploy.yaml file there.
+    - In the AWS management console, [launch the cloudformation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new).
+Go to "Choose a Template" and select "Upload a template to S3 option" and upload the deploy.yaml file there.
     - In the next step of the Cloudformation stack creation you need to specify the following parameter values :

     | Parameter | Description  |